Mahdi171/PRINS/README.md

 * `communication_python`: Python code to emulate our payment system in a distributed environment.

 	- BLS.py: Python code to emulate BLS signatures
-	- Customer_preprocessed.py: Python code to emulate a customer in our payment system.
+	- Customer_preprocessed.py: Python code to emulate a customer in our payment system
-	- Merchant_witness_distributed.py: Python code to emulate a merchant with distributed witnesses.
+	- Merchant_witness_distributed.py: Python code to emulate a merchant with distributed witnesses
-	- Authorities.py: Python code to emulate authorities.
+	- Authorities.py: Python code to emulate authorities
 	- TSPS.py: Python code to emulate our proposed TSPS scheme
-	- Witness.py: Python code to emulate a witness located at a separate locations.
+	- Witness.py: Python code to emulate a witness located at a separate locations
 	- secretshare.py: Python code for Shamir secret sharing
-    - simulate.py: Please execute `python3 simulate.py` to simultae our payment system.
+    - simulate.py: Please execute `python3 simulate.py` to simulate our payment system
-    - config.ini: The configuration for setting hostnames and ports for the simulation, see the file for documentation.
+    - config.ini: The configuration for setting hostnames and ports for the simulation, see the file for documentation

 * `contracts`: The smart contract for our payment system

-	- NirvanaSecretPaymentChannel: A smart contract for accepting customer deposits and remunerating victim merchants
+	- AuthorityContract: A smart contract for accepting customer deposits, payments and remunerating victim merchants

 ## Install